jnunyez/synchronization/README.md

 </figcaption>

 #### Install Silicom Timing Synchronization Operator
-By means of the OpenShift Web Console, let's install the Silicom Timing Synchronization Operator in the `silicom` namespace:
+By means of the OpenShift Web Console, install the Silicom Timing Synchronization Operator in the `silicom` namespace:

   * select *alpha* as **Update channel**
   * select *A specific namespace on the cluster* as **Installation mode**